datanav/docs/rdf-support.rst

 that is has a RDF ``type`` represented by the subject ``http://company.com/schema/employee`` and that this ``employee`` has a literal property "Bob" and is employed by a company represented by the subject ``http://company.com``.

-Now, this is pretty straight forward albeit a bit verbose in the long run.
-Also, it is easy to get typos in the exact URI patterns we have used.
-Additionally, if you want to change one of the URI patterns, you will have to reload all your data.
+Now, this is fairly straight forward but perhaps a bit verbose in the long run.
 To alleviate this, we can use the concept of *prefixes* and `RDF curies <https://www.w3.org/TR/curie/>`_.
 A *prefix* is the "constant" part of a URL, i.e. everything up to a certain path-element (usually the last).

-Let us define some prefixes for the above example, and give them short form names:
+Using CURIES means giving these common prefixes short hand names enabling us to rewrite the full URI to a shorter "prefix:path" form.

+Let us define some prefixes for the above example, and give them such short hand names.
+The example below is in `RDF Turtle format <https://www.w3.org/TR/turtle/>`_, which is a superset of NTriples.
+Turtle syntax supports prefixes and CURIES and is often used when writing RDF manually or intended to be read by humans.
+In general, it is considered ood practice to reduce full URIs to CURIES using prefixes whenever possible.
+When working with RDF in Sesam we try to follow this rule:

 ::